gsrathoreniks/voltaML-fast-stable-diffusion/docs/experimental/settings.md

 # Settings

 This is an experimental feature that is available in both the UI and the API.
-It can be fund in the `Settings` tab in the UI.
+It can be found in the `Settings` tab in the UI.

 Settings are split into multiple categories: